ryan8614/CITS5206-Capstone/Handover Documentation/DeveloperHandover.md

 /tests                 # Jest test files
 ```

+## Design Changes
+The initial plan of this project was to create the accommodation using Bootstrap and allow users to upload excel files to update the accommodation map.
+However, during development, we discovered that this plan is not good enough to ensure a more flexible and responsive update.
+So we decided to change the work flow to use JSON and Handsontable to build accommodation maps and contact lists.
+This allows us to create a more flexible and responsive update.
+More details can be found in DesignChanges.md under main branch.

+## Detailed Handover Documents
 Detailed handover documents of key features, components, APIs, scripts etc. are listed within each folder as below:
 ```
 Auto_notify/auto_notify.md